How Unforgiveness Hinders Us From Seeing God’s Glory

 Forgiveness

-When we do not forgive, we will not experience the heavenly reality that has been available for us, because we experience heaven to the extent that we participate in the love and nature of God.
-To walk in unforgiveness is to walk in darkness.[1]
+Unforgiveness hinders us from experiencing the heavenly reality available for us in Christ because we only experience heaven to the extent that we participate in God’s love and nature.
+Walking in unforgiveness is walking in darkness.[1]
 Bitterness is defiling.[2]

-When we do not forgive, we tend to see God through our experiences with other people.
-Man was created in the image and likeness of God, to reflect his glory.
-Mankind was meant to be a revelation of what God is like.
+When we don’t forgive, we behold God through our experiences with other people.
+Man was created in God’s image and likeness, to reflect his glory.
+Mankind was meant to reveal what God is like.
 Yet since all men sinned and fell short of his glory, the image that was reflected became distorted.
 Jesus came as a sinless man so that we could once again see, through a man, what God is like.
 He said if we see him, we see the Father.[3]

-Yet if we do not forgive, we will look at God through sinful man, the first Adam, the earthly man.
-Our image of God will be distorted.
-Instead, we must forgive and behold the pure image of God as revealed through Christ, the second Adam, the man of heaven.[4]
+Yet if we don’t forgive others, we see God through sinful man, the first Adam, the earthly man.
+This distorts our image of God.
+Instead, we must forgive and behold the pure image of God as revealed through Christ, the sinless second Adam, the heavenly man.[4]

-Corrie Ten Boom’s sister, Betsie, was able to live in a heavenly reality while in a concentration camp because she forgave and loved the Nazi’s who were blinded and full of demons.
-And Betsie died there.
-Corrie struggled with forgiveness at times, both when they were in Ravensbruk, and after her release and her sister’s death.
-But God helped her.
-Her story is encouraging.
+Dutch sisters Corrie and Betsie Ten Boom were arrested with their father by the Nazis for rescuing Jews.
+Their father died soon after.
+Betsie was able to live in a heavenly reality while in a concentration camp because she forgave and loved the Nazis who were spiritually blind and full of demons.
+Betsie died there.
+Corrie sometimes struggled with forgiveness, both when they were in the Ravensbruk camp and after her release and her sister’s death.
+But God helped her and taught her to forgive.

 Forgiving the Concentration Camp Guard

-Corrie found herself unable to forgive, but she asked God to give her his forgiveness.
-She then entered into a heavenly reality revealed in the gospel, God’s forgiveness.
-She beheld the glory of God that was revealed in Christ.
-This was an experiential knowledge of the Lord’s glory, as she experienced the love and forgiveness of Christ being expressed through her.
+Corrie asked God to give his forgiveness when she was unable to forgive.
+She entered a heavenly reality revealed in the gospel, God’s forgiveness.
+She beheld God’s glory revealed in Christ and experienced it as Jesus expressed his love and forgiveness through her.

 We forgive by faith.
-We are empowered to do so when we behold the forgiveness that Jesus showed as he died and said “Father, forgive them, for they know not what they do.”[7]
-Here is something else that Corrie said about forgiveness:
+We are empowered to do so by beholding the forgiveness Jesus showed as he died and said “Father, forgive them, for they know not what they do.”[7]

-Sometimes the bell is still ringing, and you still feel vengeful over what has happened.
-Then Satan may accuse you, saying “You really have not forgiven”.
-Tell him to shut up, then stand firm on the fact that you have forgiven them with the forgiveness of Christ, who lives in you.
+Sometimes the bell still rings and you continue to feel vengeful and hurt over what has happened.
+Satan may accuse you, saying “You haven’t really forgiven them!”
+Tell the accuser to shut up, then stand firm on the fact that you have forgiven with the forgiveness of Christ, who lives in you.

 Until we forgive, we will be overcome by evil instead of overcoming it.[9]
 But if you have turned to the Lord you are an overcomer, because whatever is born of God overcomes the world![10]
-Just as God is love, you are love and you will find that even when it seems impossible, you keep loving because Jesus lives in you.
+Just as God is love, your new nature in Christ is love.
+Even when it seems impossible, you can keep loving because Jesus lives in you.

 Forgiving Communist Torturers

-Richard Wurmbrand, after enduring fourteen years of unspeakable tortures in communist prisons, shared about his departure from Romania.
-His perspective was the perspective of a heavenly person.
+Richard Wurmbrand, after enduring fourteen years of unspeakable torture in communist prisons, shared about his departure from Romania.
+He had the perspective of a heavenly person.
 Even the greatest of evils could never make him bitter or keep him from constantly beholding the glory of God in the face of Christ.

-Wurmbrand also described the love and forgiveness shown by many Christians who suffered unspeakable things.
+Wurmbrand described the love and forgiveness of many Christians who suffered unspeakable tortures.
 You may say “I could never forgive like they did.
 I could never love like that.”
-You are right, but you will find that the spirit of Christ in you can love beyond what you could imagine.
-We come to a place where we realize that we simply cannot do what we are doing, but Christ in us can.
+You are right.
+You can’t in your natural ability, but the Spirit of Christ in you can love beyond what you could imagine.
+We come to a place where we realize that we can’t do God’s will without supernatural empowerment.
+Christ in us can do what we cannot!

 When I read of the remarkable love shown by so many believers who were so greatly wronged, it encourages me because I know that they were men like me[12], yet the same Holy Spirit which they had dwells in me.
-No bitterness or unforgiveness should ever keep me from beholding the glory of God and experiencing the heavenly reality of his presence.
+No bitterness or unforgiveness should ever keep me from beholding God’s glory and experiencing the heavenly reality of his presence.

-As in the book of Daniel when the three young men who were put in the furnace did not smell like fire upon being delivered from it, so the Christians who have been in Communist prisons don’t smell like bitterness against the Communists.[14]
+Wurmbrand remarked that as the three men who were thrown in the furnace in the book of Daniel didn’t smell like fire when God delivered them from it, so the Christians who’ve been in Communist prisons don’t smell like bitterness against the Communists.[14]

 Footnotes: